Moot Court 2015

-Casey Christensen graduated from UC Hastings in 1993, and received a BA in Economics-Business from UCLA in 1990.
+Casey Christensen graduated from Hastings in 1993, and received a BA in Economics-Business from UCLA in 1990.
 He is the principal of the Christensen Law Group, specializing in employment law and commercial litigation.
 He has taught LW&R since 2001, but not continuously.
-He also started teaching Moot Court at UC Hastings in 2012.
-He lives in the East Bay with his wife and two kids under five years old (which explains a couple of the teaching absences).
+He started teaching Moot Court at Hastings in 2012.
+He lives in the East Bay with his wife and two kids under eight (which explains a couple of the teaching absences).
 In his limited spare time, Casey likes to read, run, and play golf.

 Joe is also a musician, a wood-worker, a terrific chef, a pretty poor basketball player, has a bionic heart, and is a huge fan (and part-owner) of the Green Bay Packers.
 He and his wife share their house in the Haight-Ashbury District of San Francisco with nine guitars, too many Apple products to count, and one very cute dachshund named Choo Choo.

 Mark is Senior Counsel at Wood, Smith, Henning & Berman where he specializes in construction litigation, general liability, and environmental litigation.
 He represents a variety of clients, including some of the nation’s largest builders, and has been involved in several high profile appeals.
 While at UC Hastings, Mark participated in a handful of Moot Court competitions, both as a competitor and as a coach.
 In 2005, he won the National Moot Court Competition and the Prince Evidence Moot Court Competition.
 He currently teaches Moot Court and Appellate Advocacy, and he has served as an alumni coach for various Hastings Moot Court competition teams since 2006.
 Mark received his BA in History from the UC Berkeley.